kinnala/sp.fem/docs/index.rst

 .. code-block:: python

     from spfem.mesh import MeshTri
-    from spfem.asm import AssemblerElement
+    from spfem.assembly import AssemblerElement
     from spfem.element import ElementTriP1
     from spfem.utils import direct

 Let us solve the Poisson equation in a unit square :math:`\Omega = [0,1]^2` with unit loading.
 We can obtain a mesh of the unit square and refine it six times by

 .. code-block:: python

-    m=MeshTri()
+    m = MeshTri()
     m.refine(6)

 By default, the initializer of :class:`spfem.mesh.MeshTri` returns a mesh of the unit square with two elements.
 The :py:meth:`spfem.mesh.MeshTri.refine` method refines the mesh by splitting each triangle into four subtriangles.
 Let us denote the finite element mesh by :math:`\mathcal{T}_h` and an arbitrary element by :math:`K`.

 The governing equation is